 I know there are some chocolate purists who love the rich, extra dark varieties, but you’ll want to stick with semisweet in the dough.
 Semisweet has about half as much sugar as cocoa and around a 70% cocoa content.

-Switching out something like bittersweet would throw off the sweetness here, and Mississippi Mud is nothing if not a sweet treat!
+Switching out something like bittersweet would throw off the sweetness here, and Mississippi Mud Cookies are nothing if not a sweet treat!

 You can, however, experiment with the solid chips that get folded into the dough.
 Milk chocolate works great, and I love the juxtaposition of the two different varieties in these cookies.
 If you’re feeling sassy, though, you can use more semisweet or an ultra-mega dark variety; just know it will change the flavor profile a bit and may melt a little differently.